Nikk18/DSA/README.md

 ## 🚀 Future Plan

 I will continue solving **daily DSA problems** and update this repository regularly.
-This practice will help me improve my **logical thinking, coding ability, and technical interview preparation**.
+This practice will help me improve **logical thinking, coding ability, and technical interview preparation**.

 ---